-If you are doing building work that might affect a neighbouring property, please refer to information about the Party Wall Act 1996 on the Communities and Local Government website.
+If you are doing building work that might affect a neighbouring property, please visit the Party Wall Matters page for more information.

 Although this Act may apply to your work, it is a civil matter and Lewisham Building Control are not involved in its administration.